 You can right-click on any scene or source to rename it, and you can click on the eye icon next to a source to hide it.
 You can also drag to resize and reposition all your sources.

 In the third column you can customize how the scenes transition between one another, choosing from options like cut, fade and swipe.

-Streaming to Vito
+Stream to Vito

 When you’re ready to stop broadcasting, click to stop streaming inside OBS Studio.

-For more general tips on running a live-stream, including what to do before, during and after, check our ultimate guide to livestreaming.
+For more general tips on running a livestream, including what to do before, during and after, check our ultimate guide to livestreaming.

-Recording your stream
+Record your stream